Organisational Overview

 The Group provides essential business functions, enabling Crown Law to deliver its vision of collaborative, indispensable legal service.

-As at 1 June 2024, Strategy and Corporate is comprised of five areas:
+Strategy and Corporate is comprised of four areas:

-Human Resources Team (Chief People Officer: Toni Grimshaw)
+Human Resources Team (Chief People Officer: Kirsty Donbavand)

 Finance and Performance Team (Chief Financial Officer: Rob Glennie)

-The Finance and Performance Team enables the organisation to achieve its vision by providing high quality advice, information, insights and financial services to Crown Law’s management team.
-The Finance and Performance Team also maintains a robust control environment to safeguard taxpayers’ funds and appropriately manage organisational risks.
+The Finance and Performance Team plays a crucial role in helping Crown Law achieve its vision.
+By providing high-quality advice, information, insights, and financial services to the management team, the team ensures effective decision-making.
+Specifically, the Finance function maintains a robust control environment to safeguard taxpayers’ funds and proactively manages organisational risks.

-Given the nature of Crown Law business, the protection and integrity of information held by the organisation is of the utmost importance.
-The Information and Research Group collectively seeks to ensure that practices surrounding information management are robust and compliant with legislation governing the keeping of records at public sector agencies.
-The group comprises the IT, Library and Research, Historical Research and Records teams.
+Given the nature of Crown Law business, the protection and integrity of digital information held by the organisation is of the utmost importance.
+The Information Technology Branch collectively seeks to ensure that practices surrounding digital information management are robust.

-The Information and Communication Technology (ICT) Team maintains Crown Law’s technological infrastructure, undertaking both business-as-usual and project work.
+The Information Technology Branch maintains Crown Law’s technological infrastructure, undertaking both business-as-usual and project work.
 A key priority is to align Crown Law ICT systems with an all-of-government (AOG) approach to ICT infrastructure.

-The Operational Services Group provides high quality administrative and business services to enable Crown Law to deliver collaborative, indispensable legal service to the government.
+The Legal Operations Group provides high quality administrative and business services to enable Crown Law to deliver collaborative, indispensable legal service to the government.
 We take a business partnering approach to delivering professional, customer-centred services.